-Boeing workers in South Carolina vote on whether to unionize
+Boeing workers in South Carolina overwhelmingly reject union

 Related: Trump move on Iran could cost jobs at Boeing

-The Machinists union, which represents most Boeing factory workers throughout the U.S., is seeking to represent the workers in South Carolina.
-A win would give it even more leverage over Boeing in future labor talks.
-A union loss would further encourage other manufacturers to open union-free plants in the South.
-The vote is seen as an uphill battle for the union, which dropped plans for a vote last year.
+A win would have given the Machinists, who represent most Boeing factory workers, even more leverage over Boeing in future labor talks.
+The loss could further encourage other manufacturers to open union-free plants in the South.

+The vote was seen as an uphill battle for the union, which dropped plans for a vote last year.
 About 40% to 50% of organizing votes fail.

-A visit from President Donald Trump on Friday will draw even more attention to the plant.
+"Boeing management spent a lot of money to make sure power and profits remained concentrated at the very top," said Mike Evans, the union's chief organizer.
+The union will now have to wait at least a year to petition for another representation vote.
+"The IAM remains committed to getting Boeing South Carolina workers the respect, wages and consistency they deserve."

-The plant will get additional attention this week as President Donald Trump plans to visit the plant Friday.
+The plant will get additional attention this week as President Donald Trump plans to visit the plant Friday to mark the completion of the first 787-10, the newest version of the Dreamliner.
+"It is great to have this vote behind us as we come together to celebrate that event," said Robinson-Berry.

-Wages are a key issue in the vote.
+Wages were a key issue in the vote.
 The union says South Carolina workers earn about $10 an hour less than union members at Boeing's Washington state plants.

-For its part, Boeing says pay scales are driven by wages in the local market, and that the South Carolina plant already pays better than a union-represented Boeing plant in Alabama.

 Related: Boeing pitches China facility as Trump-friendly